-El Copal andTapanti NP
+El Copal andTapanti National Park

 In what was my single most important sighting in Costa Rica, a Speckled Mourner made a lengthy appearance from the veranda.
-I was too stunned to get an iphone camera on it through a scope before it flew.
+I was too stunned to get an iPhone camera on it through a scope before it flew.
 Since there was no photo-documentation, the sighting will remain unofficial in Costa Rica ornithology, but I wrote up some details for friends.

 I regard El Copal and the San Gerardo Field Station as the two of the best birding sites in Costa Rica.

 Tapanti National Park

 Tapanti is a National Park south of San Jose in the Cartago Province.
 There are two sections of the park but all observations here are of the lower section which has the easiest access - a graded gravel road that leads up into a higher elevation.
 The high mountain forest habitat in this park can add a lot of species that might be difficult to find elsewhere.
 There are accommodations for groups in the town of Orosi, but less formal accommodations may exist in closer proximity.

 Tapanti is a particularly good place for furnarids.
 Birds like Scaly-throated Foliage-gleaner, Ruddy Treerunner, Streaked Xenops, Red-faced Spinetail, and Spotted Barbtail can be found more easily here.
 Brown-billed Scythebill is occasionally found in the more mature forests, and it is the only place I have ever observed Rufous-rumped Antwren.